What are coronaviruses?

 How can coronavirus infection be prevented?

-A vaccine to prevent coronavirus infection is not currently available.
 People should follow these tips to help prevent respiratory illnesses of any kind:

 - Cover your nose and mouth with a tissue when you cough or sneeze and then throw the tissue in the trash.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Avoid close contact (such as kissing, sharing cups, or sharing eating utensils) with people who are sick.